Chart Color Schemes

 Sunshine Beach displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-Dwelling structure in Sunshine Beach, as evaluated at the latest Census, comprised 65.4% houses and 34.6% other dwellings.
+Sunshine Beach's dwelling structure, as per the latest Census, consisted of 65.4% houses and 34.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Qld had 73.5% houses and 26.5% other dwellings.
-Home ownership in Sunshine Beach was at 39.2%, with the remainder mortgaged (33.1%) or rented (27.8%).
-The median monthly mortgage repayment was $2,167, above Non-Metro Qld's average of $2,000.
-Median weekly rent in Sunshine Beach was $500, matching Non-Metro Qld's figure.
-Nationally, Sunshine Beach's mortgage repayments were higher at $2,167 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Home ownership in Sunshine Beach was at 39.2%, with mortgaged dwellings at 33.1% and rented ones at 27.8%.
+The median monthly mortgage repayment was $2,167, higher than Non-Metro Qld's average of $2,000.
+The median weekly rent figure was $500, the same as Non-Metro Qld's figure.
+Nationally, Sunshine Beach's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing